Tritlo/fp-course/README.md

 # fp-course
-A repo for the Functional Programming course at Chalmers and it's dev container.
+A repo for the Functional Programming course at Chalmers and its dev container.